Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-Informally, by \terminology{L-function} we mean a Dirichlet series with a functional equation and an Euler product.
+Informally, by \terminology{\(L\)-function} we mean a Dirichlet series with a functional equation and an Euler product of a particular form.
 To give a more precise definition, there are two primary approaches.
-The \emph{axiomatic approach} considers L-functions as analytic functions with certain properties.
-Within the axiomatic approach at one extreme we have the Selberg class~\hyperlink{x:biblio:Sel}{[{\xreffont 78}]}\hyperlink{x:biblio:CG3}{[{\xreffont 23}]}, which has a minimal set of general axioms.
-At the other extreme are the tempered balanced analytic L-functions~\hyperlink{x:biblio:FPRS}{[{\xreffont 38}]} which have a large number of precise axioms.
+The \emph{axiomatic approach} considers \(L\)-functions as analytic functions with certain properties.
+Within the axiomatic approach at one extreme we have the Selberg class~\hyperlink{Sel}{[{\xreffont 104}]}\hyperlink{CG3}{[{\xreffont 35}]}, which has a minimal set of general axioms.
+At the other extreme are the tempered balanced analytic \(L\)-functions~\hyperlink{FPRS}{[{\xreffont 51}]} which have a large number of precise axioms.

-The \emph{structural approach} describes L-functions as arising from arithmetic or automorphic objects.
-For the perspective in this paper, the important fact is that conjecturally all approaches describe the same set of functions, and \emph{all such L-functions have an analogue of the Riemann Hypothesis}.
+The \emph{structural approach} describes \(L\)-functions as arising from arithmetic or automorphic objects.
+For the perspective in this paper, the important fact is that conjecturally all approaches describe the same set of functions, and \emph{all such \(L\)-functions have an analogue of the Riemann Hypothesis}.
 The collection of all such Riemann Hypotheses is called the \terminology{grand Riemann Hypothesis}.

-Under any of the above definitions, each L-function has a functional equation analogous to \hyperref[x:men:zeta_fe]{({\xreffont\ref{x:men:zeta_fe}})}, a \(\xi_L\)-function analogous to \hyperref[x:mrow:eqn_xi_def]{({\xreffont\ref{x:mrow:eqn_xi_def}})}, and a \(Z_L\)-function analogous to \hyperref[x:men:eqn_Zdef]{({\xreffont\ref{x:men:eqn_Zdef}})}.
+Under any of the above definitions, each \(L\)-function has a functional equation analogous to \hyperref[zeta_fe]{({\xreffont\ref{zeta_fe}})}, a \(\xi_L\)-function analogous to \hyperref[eqn_xi_def]{({\xreffont\ref{eqn_xi_def}})}, and a \(Z_L\)-function analogous to \hyperref[eqn_Zdef]{({\xreffont\ref{eqn_Zdef}})}.
 Each \(Z_L\)-function is a real valued function which wiggles with the same type of randomness as~\(Z(t)\).
-It also has carrier waves as described in the first part of this paper. \begin{paragraphs}{Linear combinations.}{g:paragraphs:idp51177792} The Deuring-Heilbronn phenomenon concerns functions which are not L-functions, but rather are linear combinations of L-functions.
-As we will see in \hyperref[x:principle:prin_DH]{Principle~{\xreffont\ref{x:principle:prin_DH}}}, a nontrivial linear combination of L-functions never satisfies~RH.
+It also has carrier waves as described in the earlier parts of this paper. \begin{paragraphs}{Linear combinations.}{rhissues_other-4-6} The Deuring-Heilbronn phenomenon concerns functions which are not \(L\)-functions, but rather are linear combinations of \(L\)-functions.
+As we will see in \hyperref[prin_DH]{Principle~{\xreffont\ref{prin_DH}}}, a nontrivial linear combination of \(L\)-functions never satisfies~RH, in the worst possible way.